meraj-music/CalendarJenga/README.md

 ## What is this?

-Calendar Jenga is a free, open-source tool that finds available meeting slots across multiple people's Google Calendars — instantly.
+Calendar Jenga is a free, open-source tool that finds available meeting slots across multiple people's Google Calendars, instantly.
 No more toggling between "Find a time" tabs, no more Slack threads asking "does 10:30 work for everyone?"

 You give it a list of meetings with attendee emails, a time window, and it checks everyone's real calendar availability and sorts the meetings into open slots automatically.